Julmahuvi

 Julmahuvi (julma = cruel; huvi = fun) is the name of a group of comedic actors which created several comical TV-series and mockumentaries for the Finnish TV-channels Yle TV1 and MTV3.
 Julmahuvi collectively are Tommi Korpela, Jukka Rasila, Janne Reinikainen, Petteri Summanen and Jani Volanen.

-The group first worked together on the sketch-show To(i)ni ja Heikki Haaman Show which ran from 1995 to -96 on MTV3.
+The group first worked together on the sketch-show To(i)ni ja Heikki Haaman Show which ran from 1995 to 1996 on MTV3.
 After this they produced the mockumentary about a fictional boyband named The Joyboys Story in 1997.

-The group's most famous show was the sketch show Studio Julmahuvi which ran for 8 episodes on Yle in 1998.
+The group's most famous show was the sketch show Studio Julmahuvi which ran for eight episodes on Yle in 1998.
 The show was a parody of YLE's own programming, squeezing an entire evening's worth of programming into a half-hour show which included everything from news and weather to a children's show and a German police drama, with commercials and TV-spots on the side.
-The show was created with an impressive budget of 67 000 € per episode which resulted in extremely high production-values (in comparison to low-budget sketch-shows like Pulttibois and Kummeli).
+The show was created with an impressive budget of 67,000 € per episode which resulted in extremely high production-values (in comparison to Finnish low-budget sketch-shows like Pulttibois and Kummeli).